Kenhasteandersen/FirstPrinciplesPlankton/README.md

  * model.R.
 Core routines for the unicellular model.
  * basetools.R.
 Plotting routines.
  * matlab: code to run the two figures with the water column and global setups
  * lib: Pre-compiled versions of the NUMmodel library needed to do the simulations.
-Note that you need to rename the library to fit your operating system.
+If they do not work then get the source code https://github.com/Kenhasteandersen/NUMmodel/releases/tag/v0.91 and compile yourself.